Elvis Andrus Player Props: White Sox vs. Reds

 Elvis Andrus At The Plate

+- He has hit a long ball in one of 33 games, and in 0.8% of his plate appearances.

-- In 18.8% of his games this season, Andrus has driven in at least one run.
-In four of those games (12.5%) he recorded two or more RBI.
+- In 21.2% of his games this season, Andrus has had at least one RBI.
+He's picked up more than one in 15.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.